Qloozen/AdventOfCode/2023/day-04/readme.md

 ```

 In the end we count the amount of cards we have (including the copies) and print out the result.

+**alternative suggestion:**
+Maybe part 2 could be improved by not storing the amount of copies per card, but to directly keep track of the amount of cards we have.